2011 North Lincolnshire Council election

-The North Lincolnshire Council election took place on as part of English local elections on 5 May 2011, with all 43 members up for election.
+The 2011 North Lincolnshire Council election took place as part of English local elections on 5 May 2011, with all 43 members up for election.
 Defending a majority of one, the Labour Party lost control of the council to the Conservatives, who won with a majority of three seats in the only Conservative council gain from Labour in the country.

 Election result

 The changes above is the difference from the previous full council election, although after a mid-term defection from the Liberal Democrats to the Conservatives, the Liberal Democrats were not defending any seats.

 Ward results

 Ashby

 Ashby elected three members, with Labour winning all three seats.
 John Collinson, Andrea Davison and Michael Grant were elected.

 Axholme Central

 Axholme Central elected two members, Conservative David Robinson and leader of the Conservative group Liz Redfern.

 Axholme North

 Axholme North elected two members, Conservative John Briggs and Labour candidate Trevor Barker.